 Explore the Grounds

-The Ampleforth valley covers 1,600 acres of lakes and woodland in the Howardian Hills; a designated Area of Outstanding Natural Beauty, with the North York Moors National Park to the north.
+The Ampleforth valley covers 1,200 acres of lakes and woodland in the Howardian Hills National Landscape, with the North York Moors National Park to the north.
 We welcome walkers and ramblers to our grounds throughout the year.
 Public footpaths weave across the Ampleforth Valley and can be followed using an OS Howardian Hills and Malton map.
 Please be aware that some routes includes some uneven and narrow footpath along the lake sides.

 Dogs are very welcome in the Ampleforth Abbey grounds, but please make sure that they remain on a lead.
 Unfortunately we cannot accommodate dogs indoors, with the exception of assistance dogs.